dessn/abc/doc/index.rst

 Learning from examples is my preferred method.

-For the primary motivation example, explaining how the models work and tie together, and why certain design choices have been chosen - primarily marginalisation over numerical integration, see the :py:mod:`dessn.examples.simple` package.
+For the primary motivation example, explaining how the models work and tie together, and why certain design choices have been chosen, see the :py:mod:`dessn.examples.simple` package.

-For a different example, which shows how to use discrete parameters, see the :py:mod:`dessn.examples.discrete` package.
+There are two example models which use discrete parameters (as they can be used in two different ways), and these are detailed in :py:mod:`dessn.examples.discrete` and :py:mod:`dessn.examples.discrete_observed`.

 Core